pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 All roads, land and ocean in free society will have its owners.

 ### How it works
+* As property owners want to get profits from their roads, every car will have a device that will be calculating how much the car had passed and then driver will need to pay a price for this.
+* Highway code will be a standard, which owners may voluntary accept.
+* This does not mean you will need to pay for any movement, many property folks will be allowing it for free, just like today shopping centre owners don’t charge users.
+Instead, they charge tenants and shop owners.

 ### Advantages
+* Overall road quality will increase.
+Owners won’t be interested in bad roads, because there will be less drivers driving on these so profits of road owners will be less.
+* Ecology will be better.
+One might imagine a street owner that’s constantly sued by people who live on the street in condos because of massive car pollution.
+As a consequence, street owner will be forced to charge cars which pollute air more than those which pollute less.
+Sea or forest owner is interested in decreasing pollution for bigger long-term profits.

 ### Real-life example
+Today there are many successful highways in the world, so this works already.

+London centre had big traffic problems.
+They’ve sort of solved it with charging cars for usign the centre.

 ### Objections
+> Ah, one more thing for which I need to pay.

+You’re already paying for it via your taxes.
+In fact, you’re paying more, because state’s provision of these goods is not quite effective.
+Also, you won’t need to pay for every single movement.

+> Some road owner will use weird and bad rules

+Then the road will become inprofitable because noone will use it.

+A nice book called “The Privatization of Roads and Highways” by Walter Block describes how roads will function in free market, their problems and solutions to these problems.

+> Corporation will buy all road around district and create a blockade for all citizens.

+We have a lot of similar examples in other areas of life today and they aren’t considered as blockades.
+For example, a company that owns office building leases some space to those who cannot afford the whole building.
+Theoretically, the company *can* disallow leasers from getting out of the building, but somehow noone does this and even the possibility seems to be funny for us.

+The problem is easily solved by adequate lawyers.
+Lawyer, which will allow something like this will instantly lose reputation and be fired.

+Furthermore, land owning does not mean owning of space in the depths of the earth or owning all airspace under the earth.
+So you will be always available to get away by an aircraft or tunnel under the property.

 ## Private money
 In libertarian society there will be no fiat printed-by-state money.
 Instead of this, market will adopt some voluntary industry standard.